Cavendish Capital Markets Limited

 To administer the Sites including troubleshooting, data analysis, testing, research, statistical and survey purposes; to improve the Sites to ensure that content is presented in the most effective manner for you and your computer, mobile device or other item of hardware through which you access the Sites; and to keep the Sites safe and secure.

-If you do not wish to provide us with your personal data and processing such information is necessary for the performance of a contract with you, we may not be able to perform our obligations under the contract between us.
+If you do not wish to provide us with your personal data and processing such personal data is necessary for the performance of a contract with you, we may not be able to perform our obligations under the contract between us.

 WHO WE SHARE YOUR PERSONAL DATA WITH

-We share your information where required to allow us to provide the services that you have requested, in particular:
+We share your personal data where required to allow us to provide the services that you have requested, in particular:

 - to enable you to gain access to restricted parts of the Sites;